telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 }
 ```

-3. Create an entity `Book1` in Orion; we will use the `updateContext` operation of the Orion API with the `APPEND` value for creating:
+3. Create an entity `Book1` of type `Book`, with Fiware-Service `LibraryOrion` and Fiware-ServicePath `/catalog` in Orion; we will use the `updateContext` operation of the Orion API with the `APPEND` value for creating:
 ```
 (curl localhost:1026/v1/updateContext -s -S --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'Fiware-Service: LibraryOrion' --header 'Fiware-ServicePath: /catalog' -d @- | python -mjson.tool) <<EOF
 {